zenman003/vectorshift-integrations/README.md

-# Vectorshift Integrations – Refactor Summary
+# Vectorshift Integrations – Summary

 This project provides a unified FastAPI backend + lightweight React frontend for integrating Airtable, Notion, and HubSpot via a normalized item model.